Khaliladib11/Docker-Tutorial/README.md

 ## Goal

 - To familiarize myself with Docker concepts and basics.
-- To use it after as a refrence when working with Docker after.
+- To use it after as a refrence when working with Docker later.

 ## Basics